Skip to main content

 ldapsearch -Z -x -H ldaps://test.example.com:1389 -D "CN=testuser,ou=People,dc=foo,dc=com" -w "testPassword123\$238915" ...

-To stop the Radius/LDAP servers, execute the stopGoAuthProxy.bsh command.
+To stop the LDAP server, execute the stopGoAuthProxy.bsh command.

-The following table outlines the commands required to stop the server:
+The following table outlines the command required to stop the server:

 PortCommand